RocketChat/RC.Guided.Tours/README.md

 ```

-- Give permissions to run the shell script
+7. Give permissions to run the shell script
 ```bash
 chmod +x tours.sh
 ```

-- Run the shell script
+8. Run the shell script
 ```bash
 ./tours.sh
 ```

-- You will be asked for repository linked, if you want to just see the tours and not contribute to it, just press `Enter` (It will clone it from https://github.com/RocketChat/RC.Guided.Tours.git)
+9. If you don't want to contribute, just press `Enter` (For contributing see below)

+### You are Good to go!! 🔥

+## Want to Contribute? 👀
 - If you want to contribute to [RC.Guided.Tours](https://github.com/Sayan4444/RC.Guided.Tours), enter the link of your forked repository.
 (Example- https://github.com/Sayan4444/RC.Guided.Tours.git)

 - To perform any git actions related to [RC.Guided.Tours](https://github.com/Sayan4444/RC.Guided.Tours), always